pleomati/killswitch/README.md

 ![Killswitch Screenshot](killswitch.png)

-A Windows application that monitors your VPN connection and automatically disables internet access if the VPN connection drops, ensuring your real IP is never exposed.
+A Windows application that monitors your VPN connection and automatically disables internet access if the VPN connection drops, ensuring real IP is never exposed.

 ## Features